MC-DeltaT/IncrementalBackup/README.txt

 Usage
     IncrementalBackup.exe <source_dir> <target_dir> [<exclude_path1> <exclude_path2> ...]

+    <source_dir> - The path of the directory to be backed up.
+May be at least any locally mapped drive (I'm not sure
+    how other path types like UNC would work, I haven't tested).
+If relative, it's taken to be relative to the current directory.

+    <target_dir> - The path of the directory to back up to.
+Same conditions as <source_dir> apply.
+It's highly
+    recommended that <target_dir> is not contained within <source_dir> (except if you explicitly exclude <target_dir>).

-    source_dir - The path of the directory to be backed up. target_dir - The path of the directory to back up to. exclude_path - 0 or more paths which will never be backed up.
-If relative paths, they are relative to target_dir.
+    <exclude_path> - 0 or more paths which will never be backed up.
+If relative paths, they are relative to source_dir.

 How It Works